primatejs/primate/docs/modules/htmx.md

 Default `"htmx"`

-The file extension to be associated with this handler.
+The file extension associated with HTMX components.

 ### extensions